Oops and Daisies

 My baby boy was 8 months old when my family and I went to Punta Cana, a trip I earned with Younique in 2017.

-I wish I’d learned these lessons differently… I wish I’d learned them SO differently… but the lessons are sticking more than they ever have before.
+I wish I’d learned them SO differently, but the lessons are sticking more than they ever have before.

 Life is way too short to not follow what sets our hearts and souls on fire.
 Life is too short to live it on anyone else’s terms but our own.
 So go out there, do the things that you love, the things you can’t stop thinking about.
 Live life on purpose and with passion, because you are only given this one life.
-I know I for one plan to make it count.
+I know I, for one, plan to make it count.

 Don’t want to miss a blog post?
 Be sure to subscribe to Oops & Daisies here.